amoore2600/rfdumper/README.md

 * Set the "Save data location" to "microSD card" in the "System Menu" (this only needs to be done once)
 * Power off the Retro Freak
 * Put a cart in the Retro Freak
-* Power on the Rtro Freak
+* Power on the Retro Freak
 * Follow the on-screen prompts to dump the cart and sram to the SD card
 * After getting the message prompt that the cart has been dumped to the SD card BE PATIENT wait 10 to 15 seconds before hitting the "close" button
 * Remove the SD card from the Retro Freak and transfer the SD card to a computer
 * Decrypted dumps will be found on the largest partition in the "/dumps" directory on the SD card and will be properly named
-* Decrypted SRAM dumps (saves) will be found in the "/sram" directory ++++COMMING SOON++++
+* Decrypted SRAM dumps (saves) will be found in the "/sram" directory ++++COMING SOON++++
-* Do not use this SD Card with custom firmware and confighuration for every day play.
+* Do not use this SD Card with custom firmware and configuration to play dumps or carts.
 Only use it for dumping carts.
-Transfer your dumps to another SD for every day play.
+Transfer your dumps and SRAM files to another SD for every day play.
+* When you done dumping carts, Power down the Retro Freak, remove this SD Card from your Reto Freak and restart your system.
+The Retro Freak will returns to its normal state.

-The dumping process can cause a lot of ware and tear on the SD Card.
+The dumping process can cause a lot of wear and tear on the SD Card.
 This firmware and configuration will dump a cart even if the cart has been previously dumped to the SD Card.

 **Be patient**

   After you get the message that the cart has been dumped wait 10 to 15 seconds before hitting the close button.
 This gives the code time to run fully, copy the game, and rename it in the "/dumps” directory.

+**This custom firmware with this configurations should not be used to play dumps or carts ever**

+Do not use this SD Card with custom firmware and configuration for every day play.
+Only use it for dumping carts.
+Transfer your dumps including SRAM (saves) to another SD for every day play.
+You will likely see and error if you play a cart and try to save your progress to it using this custom firmware and configuration.
+(You have been warned!)

+USE CAUTION - This SD Card with custom firmware and configuration will not save your SRAM (save) game progress if you use it to play games.
+This SD Card with custom firmware and configuration should only be used for dumping carts.
+(You have been warned!)

+USE CAUTION - This SD Card with custom firmware and configuration dumps the cart and SRAM every time the Retro Freak is powered on with a cart and this SD Card.
+This will overwrite the existing dump for the cart on the SD Card including the SRAM file on the SD card.

+This SD Card with custom firmware and configuration does not save your dumps where the Retro Freak expects.
+The dumps and SRAM files can not be managed using the Retro Freak using its built in file browser.

 **So what should I know about using this custom firmware?**